The Dwarika's Hotel, Kathmandu

 Across its wings and shaded passages, The Dwarika’s is a small world of its own — linking the library, pavilions, and pools in a quiet rhythm of life.
 Here, art and daily ritual meet easily: sunrise yoga above Kathmandu's rooftops, Nepali flavours savoured in the shade, and treasures discovered in the boutique.

-The Courtyards - Now viewing
+The Courtyard - Now viewing

 Our cuisine begins not in the kitchen but in the fields, gathering the day's ingredients by hand.